Analysis and control of Raman phonon dynamics for enhanced optical frequency conversion: Linear phonon-mediated process

 \section{Linear phonon-mediated process}

-Traditional frameworks of Raman scattering focus primarily on the evolution of the optical fields, while the coupled phonon equation is treated more as an abstract auxiliary mathematical effect from vibrational $\mathbb{Q}$ \cite{Raymer1990,Bauerschmidt2015a,Bloembergen1964,Bloembergen1967,Raymer1981,Mostowski1981} or rotational $\theta$ \cite{Martin1988,Nibbering1997,Chen2007,Langevin2019}.
-A clear physically-intuitive picture is obscured by having a coupled equation.
-In this article, we analyze Raman phenomena through the lens of the oscillatory Raman-induced index modulation $\triangle\epsilon_R(z,t)$ that the field directly interacts with \cite{Chen2024,Chen2026}, which makes the role of the phonon explicit and physically transparent.
-Within this framework, we delineate the interaction between phonons and optical fields, and elucidate the overlooked linear phonon-mediated process underlying Raman scattering.
+Traditional frameworks of Raman scattering focus primarily on the evolution of the optical fields, while the coupled phonon equation for vibrational $\mathbb{Q}$ \cite{Raymer1990,Bauerschmidt2015a,Bloembergen1964,Bloembergen1967,Raymer1981,Mostowski1981} or rotational $\theta$ \cite{Martin1988,Nibbering1997,Chen2007,Langevin2019} excitation is treated more as an auxiliary mathematical artifice.
+A clear and physically-intuitive picture is obscured by having a coupled equation.
+In this article, we analyze Raman phenomena through the oscillatory Raman-induced index modulation $\triangle\epsilon_R(z,t)$ that the field directly interacts with \cite{Chen2024,Chen2026}, which makes the role of the phonon explicit and physically transparent.
+Within this framework, we describe in detail the interaction between phonons and optical fields, and reveal the overlooked linear phonon-mediated process underlying Raman scattering.